-1. Evaluation of the similarity matrix $S{i,j}$ between component i and j.

-2. Computation of the similarity distances $D{i,j}$ - the Euclidian distance between the position of components i and j in the N-dimensional space of similarities.

-3. Collective normalization of the similarities.
+- 1. Evaluation of the similarity matrix S{i,j} between component i and j. - 2.
+Computation of the similarity distances $D{i,f}$ -the Euclidian distance between the position of components i and j in the N-dimensional space of similarities. - 3.
+Collective normalization of the similarities.
 The above defined distances are used to normalize the similarities and obtain functional correlations or affinities.
 That is,

-$$A{i,j} = \frac{C{i,j}}{D{i,j}} \tag{1}$$
+$$A{i,j} = \frac{C{i,j}}{D{i,j}}.$$ (1)

-In other words, we transform the similarity matrix to a new affinity matrix $A{i,j}$ .
+In other words, we transform the similarity matrix to a new affinity matrix $A{i,j}$.

-4. Dimension reduction - projecting the N-dimensional affinity space onto a 3-dimensional space that captures the maximal information, using a standard clustering algorithm like PCA (used here), SVD or ICA.
+4. Dimension reduction-projecting the N-dimensional affinity space onto a 3-dimensional space that captures the maximal information, using a standard clustering algorithm like PCA (used here), SVD, or ICA.
 The axes of the space are the three principal eigenvectors of the PCA, and the components position is determined by the projection of the affinity matrix on these three eigenvectors.

-5. Construction of a functional manifold - a connectivity diagram in the 3-dimensional space generated by linking the nodes (component positions) by the original (non-normalized) similarities.
-In addition (optionally), to capture also the topological properties of the manifold, a curved surface is interpolated between the nodes.

-6. Inclusion of temporal (causal) information - the activity propagation on the manifold.
+- 5. Construction of a functional manifold-a connectivity diagram in the 3-dimensional space generated by linking the nodes (component positions) by the original (non-normalized) similarities.
+In addition (optionally), to capture also the topological properties of the manifold, a curved surface is interpolated between the nodes. - 6.
+Inclusion of temporal (causal) information-the activity propagation on the manifold.
 When information is available, the temporal ordering matrix is evaluated.
-The relevant information can be added to the manifold in two ways: 1.
-Adding arrows to the links between the nodes according to $T{i,j}$ .
-2. evaluating a collective temporal ordering of all the nodes and marking their relative timing by colors or gray levels.

-7. Holographic comparison and superposition.
+The relevant information can be added to the manifold in two ways: (1) Adding arrows to the links between the nodes according to $T{i,j}$ and (2) evaluating a collective temporal ordering of all the nodes and marking their relative timing by colors or gray levels. - 7.
+Holographic comparison and superposition.
 The idea is to compare the activity of two networks by projecting the affinity matrix of one network on the PCA leading vectors computed for the other, and vice versa.
 Two modes of behaviors of the same network may be compared the same way.
-By superposition, we refer to the projection of each affinity matrix on the mutual PCA leading vectors computed for the combined matrix.

-8. Holographic zooming.
+By superposition, we refer to the projection of each affinity matrix on the mutual PCA leading vectors computed for the combined matrix. - 8.
+Holographic zooming.
 If we want to magnify a part of the manifold in order to capture more details, simple re-scaling used to magnify a picture will not do.
-Instead, it is necessary to perform a new iteration of the analysis, starting with a sub-similarity matrix for the cluster of components at the corresponding part of the manifold to be magnified.
+Instead, it is necessary to perform a new iteration of the analysis, starting with a subsimilarity matrix for the cluster of components at the corresponding part of the manifold to be magnified.

-The stages (5) - (8) of this functional holography approach are generally applicable to the similarity matrices directly, i.e., they do not depend on the proposed functional normalization.
+The stages (5)-(8) of this functional holography approach are generally applicable to the similarity matrices directly, i.e., they do not depend on the proposed functional normalization.
 The idea of holographic comparison is expected to be very efficient in many applications, like comparing gene-expression data from different populations of organisms or groups of people.

-In the next sections each of the above stages in the FH method are illustrated and described in detail.
-The recorded spontaneous activities of cultured neural networks are employed as a model system to illustrate the power of our new approach in providing a satisfying framework for achieving the goals specified above.
-We also employ our method on a model neural network activity and show its power in detecting inhibitory neurons.
+In the next sections each of the above stages in the FH method is illustrated and described in detail.
+The recorded spontaneous activities of cultured neural networks are used as a model system to illustrate the power of our new approach in providing a satisfying framework for achieving the goals specified above.